 Incorporating technology into the classroom also provides a myriad of ways to make learning fun for students.
 Using iPads, computers, or SMART Boards allows for learning to become hands-on and game-like.
 Virtual field trips, classroom apps, and technology to motivate reading and learning games are all great ways for students to actively learn while having fun.

 High School Students:

 Learning at this age can quickly become difficult, boring, and tedious if not enough effort is put into making learning active, engaging, and fun.
-There is no reason that more difficult material can’t be taught in fun ways.
-It just takes a little bit more creativity.
+There is no reason you can’t teach difficult concepts in a fun and enjoyable way.
+It just takes more creative methods.

 Teenagers still enjoy a good game, group project, or problem-based learning activity that allows them to participate actively and changes up the lecture-based learning atmosphere.
-For instance, you can make test review fun by utilizing games like jeopardy, trivial pursuit, sink or swim, or head of the class.
+For instance, you can make test review fun by utilizing games like jeopardy, trivial pursuit, sink or swim, or class head.
 Teenagers love competition, and this is an excellent way to get students excited about reviewing valuable content.

 The science classroom offers lots of great hands-on learning opportunities to engage older students.
 Exciting experiments can be done everywhere from inside the school lab to outside on the school grounds keeps learning fun.
-Math can be made more enjoyable by having students actively solve problems by creating real-life learning situations, or by having students solve equations of everyday objects or situations.
+Math can be made more enjoyable by having students actively solve problems by creating real-life learning situations or solving equations of everyday objects or situations.

 English and Social Studies

 English and social studies courses can incorporate technology, group projects, role-playing, guest speakers, presentations, etc. For instance, have students conduct a Shakespeare play, re-enact historical events, or have students research and prepare for a debate.